 MALE BREAST REDUCTION (GYNAECOMASTIA SURGERY)

-Gynaecomastia is a term, of Greek origin, referring to “women-like breasts”.
+Gynaecomastia is a term of Greek origin, referring to “women-like breasts”.
 It is actually quite common in presentation, affecting an estimated 40 – 60 percent of men and it can affect only one breast or both.
 The procedure for male breast reduction surgery designed to correct Gynaecomastia is termed Subcutaneous Mastectomy, or Bilateral Subcutaneous Mastectomy if both sides are to be operated on.
-Gynaecomastia Surgery can enhance your appearance and increasing your self-confidence by removing breast tissue or “man boobs” and replacing them with a more masculine chest contour.
+Gynaecomastia Surgery can enhance your appearance and increase your self-confidence by removing breast tissue or “man boobs” and replacing them with a more masculine chest contour.
 The results of the procedure are significant and permanent.
 If your expectations are realistic, chances are that you will be very satisfied with your new look.

 Who is the best candidate?

-It is important to be realistic in your expectations and that you realise that although cosmetic surgery may enhance your appearance and improve your self esteem, it may not alter the way other people treat you, or change your appearance to match your ideal.
+It is important to be realistic in your expectations and that you realise that although cosmetic surgery may enhance your appearance and improve your self-esteem, it may not alter the way other people treat you or change your appearance to match your ideal.
 You should be emotionally stable and have a full understanding of the procedure and anticipated results prior to proceeding.
 A positive outlook often results in a speedy and uncomplicated recovery.